 For an illustrator, the cover of The New Yorker is the pinnacle in an editorial career.
 For a recent graduate to receive such an opportunity is unheard of.

-University of the Arts alumna Loveis Wise BFA ’18 (Illustration), who graduated in May, has accomplished a professional feat that eludes many illustrators over the entire course of their careers: she was commissioned to illustrate the cover of The New Yorker magazine.
+University of the Arts alumna Loveis Wise BFA ’18 (Illustration), who graduated in May, has accomplished a professional feat that eludes many illustrators over the entire course of their careers: they were commissioned to illustrate the cover of The New Yorker magazine.

 “For an illustrator, the cover of the New Yorker is the pinnacle in an editorial career,” said Mark Tocchet, director of the UArts School of Design.
 “For a recent graduate to receive such an opportunity is unheard of.”

 Wise was recognized with UArts’ President’s Award at UArts' commencement ceremony.
-During her senior year she completed commissioned work—motion graphics, hand lettering, surface design, product design and editorial illustration— for clients as wide-ranging as The New York Times, Vice, Cartoon Network, Buzzfeed, Penguin/Random House books, and Planned Parenthood.
+During their senior year they completed commissioned work—motion graphics, hand lettering, surface design, product design and editorial illustration— for clients as wide-ranging as The New York Times, Vice, Cartoon Network, Buzzfeed, Penguin/Random House books, and Planned Parenthood.

-She also recently completed a large-scale mural for The March of Dimes in Washington, DC.
-In addition, her work was selected for inclusion in the 2017 and 2018 Student Award Competitions at The Society of Illustrators, the leading organization for professional illustrators.
+They also recently completed a large-scale mural for The March of Dimes in Washington, DC.
+In addition, their work was selected for inclusion in the 2017 and 2018 Student Award Competitions at The Society of Illustrators, the leading organization for professional illustrators.

 Alex Da Corte is widely recognized as a rising star in the art world.
 His first survey exhibition, Free Roses, was held at MASS MoCA in Massachusetts in 2016, and which The New York Times called "the most ambitious show of his career."